KyleM157/jettywatch/index.markdown

 This looks like a pretty active week with several days of fun to at least doable surf.
 Wednesday is the closest to firing surf we'll have had in a while and will be the best day of the week.
 After that, there should be several days of small but potentially fun surf from the interaction of a weak coastal low south of North Carolina interacting with an area of high pressure off Cape Cod.
 While we're mostly looking at surf under stomach high (at best), it could still be worthwhile given the swell direction and light winds.

-Another low pressure system moves off the coast around 12/7, but it looks like we won't be seeing any surf from that system due to an area of high pressure over the mid-atlantic.
+Another low pressure system moves off the coast around 12/7, but it's looking like most of the swell is going to be aimed at the delmarva region.
+We should see something, but I'd have low expectations relative to some of the early model runs.

 ### Tuesday 12/2